Chapter 13:

 Jun’s soft footfalls attracted attention—Mei stayed behind him, her soulless eyes searching.
 They were led to the far end, where the stench grew.
 His nose wrinkled, recalling when his own kids threw up—the cries still rang in his ear.
 He paused as some looked ready to retch.
 Amalie waited patiently till he moved on.
 At the end were children with pale faces, lying in their hammocks.
 Some staff bowed to Amalie as they approached—their eyes fatigued.
 How long had it taken for it to get this bad?
 From their symptoms, it looked like norovirus, or something similar.

 Amalie had him approach, dismissing the doctor.
-Jun placed his hand on the boy’s forehead.
-Lightly hot—a fever.
-He circulated the prayer within him and placed his right hand on the boys wrist.
+He placed his hand on the boy’s forehead; it was lightly hot—a fever.
+He circulated the prayer within him and placed his damaged right hand on the boy's wrist.
 Eyes closed, he reached out and sensed through the boy’s body, finding his stomach to be overwhelmed.
 He motioned to Mei and she placed her hand on his.
 Using her as a guide, he tried to replicate her condition onto the boy.

 The cells were protected from the virus, allowing them to regrow and fight back.
 Jun felt the virus try to come after him, and he battered it away with the prayer.
 Then he came to the new organs.
 He wasn’t sure what to do, and copied as best as he could, but the boy began to cough and then convulsed.
-Jun backed off as he suddenly retched.
+Jun backed off as the boy convulsed and retched.
 Mei ducked away, pulling at her mask.

-He threw caution to the wind, received he could sense the virus and keep it back from his own body.
+He threw caution to the wind, relieved he could sense the virus and keep it back from his own body.

 After taking care of the worst cases, he gave instructions to the doctors and then talked with the chefs.
 Mei stayed nearby.
 Her eyes seemed to stall on some people.
 He knew better than ask her with so much attention on them.